-All required documents, links, and images must be uploaded to the Team space on the CIC Platform: www.reachcompetition.net .
-No documents will be accepted via email or in any other form, format, or location before or after the deadline.
+All required documents, links, and images must be uploaded to the Team’s Account on the CIC Platform: www.ticamericas.net/cic No documents will be accepted via email or in any other form, format, or location before or after the deadline.

-• The participating Team list and the Concept Paper must be submitted by 5:00 PM, (Washington, DC Time) on January 31st, 2017.
+• The participating Team Members list, Project Plan and Deliverables must be submitted by 5:00 PM, (Washington, DC Time) on February 28, 2019.

-• All information during the Competition will be sent to the email address that the Team provided in their registration forms.
+• All information during the Competition will be sent to the email address that the Team provided at the moment of registration.
 Teams are responsible for ensuring that the email is functional and the contents read on a regular basis.

 • Registration for the CIC is free.

-1. Teams must present a Project Concept description of their business/project idea.
+1. Teams can present a Project Concept description of their business/project idea.

-3. The Concept Paper for all award categories must be developed by the participants and should respond to the following questions at the moment of registration:
+3. The Concept Paper for all award categories must be developed by the participants and should respond to the following questions as shown in the template available at the CIC website: at the moment of the registration:

 • What is the problem/challenge your business/project idea solves?